 The Foundation for Integrated Transport was established by the late Dr Simon Norton in 2014 to promote sustainable and transformational transport solutions.

 - where humans have a right to get around without a car;

-- with a human right to get around without reliance on a car, so that people can travel with minimum impact on other people’s lives and the environment.
+- where people can travel with minimum impact on other people’s lives and the environment;

-- which overcomes institutional barriers to transport justice, by means which include volunteering and social enterprise.
+- where barriers to transport justice are removed, by means which include volunteering and social enterprise.

 The Trustees of the Foundation for Integrated Transport are:

 Dr Lynn Sloman, founder, Transport for Quality of Life Consultancy; Board member, Transport for London

 Roger French, OBE, former managing director, Brighton and Hove Buses